About the Mookini Library

 Dr. Mookini's efforts on building the library that now bears his name are appreciated each and every day by the faculty, students, and staff of the University of Hawaiʻi at Hilo and Hawaiʻi Community College.

-Please note that since Dr. Mookini did not use the ‘okina in his personal name the correct spelling is Mookini Library.
+Please note that since Dr. Mookini did not use the ‘okina in his personal name, so the correct spelling is Mookini Library.